-The fourth Club Night for the 2016 / 2017 summer season will be held on Friday, 28 October 2016.
-The rules for nominations, and the behaviour expected from both parents and children on these club nights, are outlined in the CLUB HANDBOOK.
+The second Age Championship Night for the 2016 / 2017 summer season will be held on Friday, 17 March 2017.
+The rules for nominations, and the behaviour expected from both parents and children on these championship nights, are outlined in the CLUB HANDBOOK.

-The Gates to the pool will open at 5 pm with racing commencing at 5.30pm sharp.
+The Gates to the pool will open at 5 pm warm up at 5:30pm with racing commencing at 6.00pm sharp.

-Events for Club Night 4 (in correct stroke order) are: 13m / 25m / 50m Freestyle, Butterfly, Breaststroke and Backstroke.
-SPECIALITY event 100M Butterfly.
+Events for Club Age Championships Night 2 (in correct stroke order) are: 50m / 25m Freestyle and Breaststroke.
+SPECIALITY event 100M Individual Medley.

-There is a canteen which sells burgers, wraps, toasties, sausage on bread etc. and ice blocks and drinks.
-The BBQ cooking will finish earlier in the night this season so make sure you place your orders for hot food early into the night.
-Parents are asked to please fulfill duties as timekeepers / marshallers / in canteen.
-The Family Roster can be found HERE.
+There is a canteen which sells burgers, sushi, toasties, sausage on bread etc. and chips and drinks.
+Parents that are rostered for the night please for duties as timekeepers / marshallers / in canteen is available HERE.
+See you then!

 WELCOME to our Club!